By: Gene Walden, Senior Finance Editor March 09, 2018

 Coverdell Educational Savings Account (CESA): You may set aside up to $2,000 a year in a Coverdell account for a designated beneficiary under age 18 to pay for qualified expenses2 at an eligible educational institution, which can be either a qualified higher education or qualified elementary or secondary school.
 No contributions can be made to a Coverdell after the beneficiary reaches age 18, unless he or she is a special needs beneficiary.
 Although the money you contribute is not deductible from your current taxable income for tax purposes, the savings within the account grows tax-deferred, and the distributions used for qualified educational expenses are also tax-free.
 (See Coverdell Education Savings Account to learn more)

-529 Plans: These plans provide the opportunity to either pre-pay tuition costs or contribute to a tax deferred savings account.
+529 Plans: These plans provide the opportunity to either pre-pay education costs or contribute to a tax deferred savings account.
 Most 529 Prepaid Tuition Plans are sponsored by state governments and require state residency for eligibility.
-When you open an account, in most cases the money you contribute is converted to units or credits to be used in the future at participating colleges and universities.
-The credits generally may be used to cover tuition costs and, in some cases, room and board.
+When you open an account, in most cases, the money you contribute is converted to units or credits to be used in public, private or religious K-12 (up to $10,000) and college and university education.
+The credits generally may be used to cover things like tuition, books, tutoring and, in some cases, room and board.

-Money contributed to a 529 Savings Plan is not deductible from your current federal taxable income, but earnings within the Savings Plan are tax deferred and may be withdrawn tax-free if that money is used to cover eligible higher education costs for the beneficiary.
-(See How to Choose a 529 Educational Savings Plan to learn more)
+Money contributed to a 529 Savings Plan is not deductible from your current federal taxable income, but earnings within the Savings Plan are tax deferred and may be withdrawn tax-free if that money is used to cover eligible education costs for the beneficiary.
+(See: How to Choose a 529 Educational Savings Plan)

 Roth IRAs: This may be a more flexible option for parents who are not sure how much they’ll be able to contribute to their children’s education without severely curtailing their own retirement savings plan.
 While the Roth is a form of “Individual Retirement Account” that is generally used to save for retirement, you can use funds from a Roth IRA to cover your children’s qualified educational expenses.
 While you would face a 10% penalty for withdrawing investment earnings beyond your total contributions prior to age 59½ if the money is used for your retirement needs, you would face no such penalty if the money is used for your children’s qualified educational expenses (although you would have to pay income tax your investment gains).
 You can open a Roth and start contributing at any time as long as you meet the income requirements.3 (Learn more about the Roth IRA)